neuromation/platform-benchmark/Template.md

 ```
 code/ - a place for all code, including tests
+  __init__.py - an empty file to keep this folder under Git
-data/ - a place for the data, in .gitignore
+data/ - a place for the data
+  .gitignore - a file excluding the content of this folder from Git
 notebooks/ - a place for Jupyter notebooks
+  .gitignore - an empty file to keep this folder under Git
-requirements/ - a place for apt.txt and pip.txt
+requirements/ - a place for requirements, used by Makefile to setup environment
+  apt.txt - a file with system requirements
+  pip.txt - a file with pip requirements

-.gitignore - standard Python exclusions + ML specific + this template
+.gitignore - standard Python exclusions + ML specific
 Makefile - main entry point, to be described later
 README.md - should include Makefile reference
 setup.cfg - linter settings